Biosafety General Information

 If there are other organisms that should be excluded, please contact RMS directly.

-The University Biosafety Committee requires that the successful completion of the Laboratory Biological Safety Course be a mandatory requirement for all new staff and new projects involved with Biohazard level II or greater, including those working with blood and bodily fluids.
+The University Biosafety Committee requires that the successful completion of the Laboratory Biological Safety Course be a mandatory requirement for all new staff and new projects involved with Biohazard level 2 or greater, including those working with blood and bodily fluids.
 This applies to all Principle Investigators/Course Directors, faculty, staff and students conducting work with these materials.

 Laboratory Safety Guidebook